itsderek23/awesome-eval-driven-development/README.md

 # Awesome Eval Driven Development (EDD)

-Eval-Driven-Development (EDD) is a methodology for guiding the development of LLM-backed apps via a set of task-specific evals (i.e. prompt, context, expected outputs as references).
+Eval-Driven-Development (EDD) is a methodology for guiding the development of LLM-backed apps via a set of task-specific evals (i.e. prompt, context, expected outputs as references).*

 These evals guide prompt engineering, model selection, fine-tuning, and so on.
 We can then run these evals to quickly measure improvements or regressions as the app changes.

 It's Test Driven Development (TDD) for LLM-backed apps.

-Definition adapted from _[Patterns for Building LLM-based Systems & Products](https://eugeneyan.com/writing/llm-patterns/#evals-to-measure-performance by Eugene Yan.

 ## Open-source LLM-backed app evaluation products